');">

 Mary will highlight the appalling experience of being flooded from her own perspective, having been a victim of repeated flood events herself and those of the many people she has helped over the last 25 years.
 Including the distress and inconvenience of not being able to return home for an average of nine months after a flood event.

-With the impact of Climate Change making flood events ever more likely, she will also explore how those at risk can better protect their homes and will give examples of some inspirational case studies.
+With the impact of Climate Change making flood events ever more likely, she will also explore how those at risk can better protect their homes and will provide examples of some inspirational case studies.

 Pen Portrait